nklein/cl-reactive/README.md

     (signal-value sig) => current value of the signal

+Calling `SIGNAL-VALUE` with `SIG` calls the function with no arguments and returns that value.
+Calling `SIGNAL-VALUE` with `SIG` a constant (or anything other than a function or signal) returns that constant.

-If `SIG` is a signal-variable, one can set the signal value with `SETF`:
+If `SIG` is a signal variable, one can set the signal value with `SETF`:

     (setf (signal-value sig) new-signal-value)